rnelsonchem/simpledbf/README.rst

     In : dbf.to_csv('junk.csv')

-If you are unhappy with the default CSV output of this module, Pandas also has very `powerful CSV export capabilities`_, among other formats.
+If you are unhappy with the default CSV output of this module, Pandas also has very `powerful CSV export capabilities`_ for DataFrames.

 .. _powerful CSV export capabilities: http://pandas.pydata.org/pandas-docs/
         stable/io.html#writing-to-csv-format